 Granted, it probably is a bit tough for her, because she has a full-time job as an engineer (we became BFFs at Purdue) and is going to school for her MBA.
 Even though she’s awesome, I supposed she is slightly warranted on the no-time-to-make-dinner front. #grownupproblems

-I then realized why all my dishes seem to come together in 30 minutes or so.
+I then realized why all my dishes—like this healthy broccoli chicken casserole—seem to come together in 30 minutes or so.

 It’s because I food prep so much protein!

 Every week, I prep at least a couple pounds of crockpot shredded chicken, pork, or ground turkey.
 I don’t typically completely prep any of my dinner dishes through the week (like you’ll see on my meal plans and grocery lists), but I always have meat precooked and veggies chopped.
 The ingredients are ready to go.
 I can throw them together in a skillet or in the oven.
 And sometimes the microwave…because we all get lazy.
 It’s a fact of life.

 Making a casserole like this takes less than half the time it normally would when you already have chicken cooked.
 And actually, after a quick Google search of healthy broccoli chicken casserole, it looks like nearly all the recipes out there calls for cooked chicken.
 Some call for a rotisserie chicken, which sounds 1) like too much work or 2) way more expensive than it needs to be!

 Since we’re obviously going to talk about this healthy chicken broccoli casserole recipe for a minute, let’s also talk about cheese.
 We can do this because there is cheese in it—two kinds of cheese actually.
 I used part-skim shredded mozzarella (a standard 5 pound bag Costco purchase) and mild cheddar.
 A good casserole must always have cheese!

 Actually I just blatantly lied to you, because paleo spaghetti squash casserole has no cheese and it is fantastic.